 Greenstein and Andervont1) reported that animals bear tumor, some enzymes in the livers are affected in activity.
-Of the several liver enzymes examined so far, the activity of catalase $(H_2O_2:H_2O_2)$ oxidoreductase, EC 1.11.1.6) is the most significantly decreased, regardless of the kind of tumor.^{2,3)} First of all, Nakahara and Fukuoka4) demonstrated that when extracts from various kinds of tumor are injected into mice or rats, the catalase activities of the livers are decreased, designating the effective substance as "toxohormone".
-Since then, many workers attempted to purify and characterize toxohormone, 5-7) but their attempts have been mostly not successful; there are many discrepancies among their reports.^{8,9)}
+Of the several liver enzymes examined so far, the activity of catalase (H2O2:H2O2 oxidoreductase, EC 1.11.1.6) is the most significantly decreased, regardless of the kind of tumor.2,3) First of all, Nakahara and Fukuoka4) demonstrated that when extracts from various kinds of tumor are injected into mice or rats, the catalase activities of the livers are decreased, designating the effective substance as "toxohormone".
+Since then, many workers attempted to purify and characterize toxohormone, 5-7) but their attempts have been mostly not successful; there are many discrepancies among their reports.8,9)

-Matuo et al.10-12) found that in Rhodamine sarcoma, in vivo liver catalase-depressing substance (toxohormone) is bound with intracellular particles, and that it can be solubilized therefrom when the particles have been washed with a mixture of organic solvents.
+Matuo et al. 10-12) found that in Rhodamine sarcoma, in vivo liver catalase-depressing substance (toxohormone) is bound with intracellular particles, and that it can be solubilized therefrom when the particles have been washed with a mixture of organic solvents.
 Using the soluble preparation, they succeeded in partial purification of the depressing substance.
-Recently, Kannan et al.13) demonstrated that in vivo liver catalase-depressing substance is localized in the chromatin of Rhodamine sarcoma cells, and that in normal animals, it is present also in a nuclear fraction from dorsal muscle cells, but hardly in that from liver cells.
-On the other hand, Nakamura et al.14) found that when Rhodamine sarcoma grows on the back of rats, or when of type M_2 isozyme of pyruvate kinase, which is the major isozyme in the tumor, significantly increases in the livers, indicating that the chromatin of Rhodamine sarcoma contains a substance capable of increasing type M_2 isozyme of pyruvate kinase in liver as well as in vivo liver catalase-depressing substance.
+Recently, Kannan et al. 13) demonstrated that in vivo liver catalase-depressing substance is localized in the chromatin of Rhodamine sarcoma cells, and that in normal animals, it is present also in a nuclear fraction from dorsal muscle cells, but hardly in that from liver cells.
+On the other hand, Nakamura et al. 14) found that when Rhodamine sarcoma grows on the back of rats, or when chromatin prepared from the tumor is injected into rats, the content of type $M_2$ isozyme of pyruvate kinase, which is the major isozyme in the tumor, significantly increases in the livers, indicating that the chromatin of Rhodamine sarcoma contains a substance capable of increasing type $M_2$ isozyme of pyruvate kinase in liver as well as $\underline{in}$ $\underline{vivo}$ liver catalase-depressing substance.